iammtaran21/aws/README.md

 aws configure

 # Example: List objects in an S3 bucket
-bucket_name='your-bucket'
+bucket_name='bucket'
 aws s3 ls s3://$bucket_name/
 ~~~
 In both examples, the IAM role assigned to the EC2 instance provides read-only access to the specified S3 bucket.
 You can customize the IAM policy and IAM role to grant different permissions as per your requirements.
 The Python script demonstrates the usage of the Boto3 library to interact with AWS services using the IAM role's credentials, while the AWS CLI script shows how to configure and use the CLI with the IAM role.

-Remember to replace "your-bucket" with the actual name of your S3 bucket.
+Remember to replace "bucket" with the actual name of your S3 bucket.

 User
 what other services use scripts in aws